 Use controls above or click here to open this Hometown Heroes podcast in a new window

 This special Memorial Day episode of Hometown Heroes features Justin Bond, a Purple Heart recipient whose injuries sustained in the Good Friday Ambush in Fallujah, Iraq in 2004 nearly cost him his life.
 Bond is the founder of Our Heroes’ Dreams, an organization that aims to end the epidemic of veteran suicides by helping returning vets discover a new mission.
+If you want to volunteer for a good cause this is a good place to look.

 You’ll hear Bond say he always knew he would end up in the military, thanks to childhood chats with his grandfather, Warren Wooten, who served in the Merchant Marines during World War II.
 “Someday, you’re going to carry the torch of freedom,” he remembers Wooten telling him.
 Listen to Hometown Heroes to find out why Justin became a homeless high school dropout at age 14.
 By age 17, he would earn his G.E.D. and eventually enlist in the Army, training to be a combat engineer.
 You’ll hear Bond explain a series of tragic events that led to his honorable discharge while his unit deployed to Bosnia.
 Two weeks after his grandmother passed away, his grandfather also died.
 Two weeks later, his 18-year-old sister was driving out to Missouri to see him when she was killed in a car accident.
 The time he missed while mourning their deaths left him unprepared to ship out with his unit, and Bond reluctantly pursued a hardship discharge from the Army.
 “I was a mess,” you’ll hear him say.
 Back home in California, Bond went to work for a paving company, and survived a near-deadly accident when he was pinned between a big rig and a pickup truck.